 following OCaml signature:

-) are non necessarily injective
+The functions h_si (i=1..k) are non necessarily injective

 or `onto' -- but have to

-be total: h_si : M1.si -> M2.si
+be total: h_si : M1.si -> M2.si should be able to handle any value

-received as the argument.
+from the set M1.si received as the argument.
 The functions h_si

 must also `preserve the operations': that

-is, for every operation f : s_1 ... s_n -> s
+is, for every operation f : s_1 ... s_n -> s of arity n,

 h_s (M1.f (a_1, ..., a_n)) = M2.f (h_s1 a_1, ..., h_sn a_n)for every

-a_1 \in M1.s1, ... a_n \in M1.sn
+a_1 \in M1.s1, ... a_n \in M1.sn.

 There is always a homomorphism from any algebra to itself: the

-identity homomorphism, to be written as Id
+identity homomorphism, to be written as Id.

 It is the identity mapping on the carriers (which